diamkil/socials/README.md

 ## Contributing

-If you are contributing I can assume you know about `nodejs` and `yarn`, so start the project in development mode:
+If you are contributing I assume you know about `nodejs` and `yarn`, so start the project in development mode and happy pull requesting:
 ```bash
 # yarn 🧶
 yarn install && yarn dev